rad-1/cypress-automation/README.md

 7. Now that Node.js is installed, it's time to install Cypress (either locally or globally):

-    Local Installation:
+    To install Cypress locally:
     ~~~ sh
     $ cd /your/project/path
     $ npm install cypress --save-dev
     ~~~

-    Global Installation:
+    To install Cypress globally:
     ~~~ sh
     $ npm install cypress -g
     ~~~

-    Sidenote: Make sure to run npm init or have a node_modules folder or package.json file in the root of your project to ensure Cypress is installed in the correct directory.
+    Note: Make sure to run `$ npm init` or have a `node_modules` folder or `package.json` file in the root of your project to ensure that Cypress is installed in the correct directory.

 8. Cypress is now installed and can be opened by using one of the following commands:

-    if Local Cypress Installation:
+    If you installed Cypress locally:
     ~~~ sh
     $ cd /your/project/path
     $ npx cypress open
     ~~~

-    if Global Cypress Installation:
+    If you installed Cypress globally:
     ~~~ sh
     $ cd /your/project/path
     $ (npm bin)/cypress open